heptarch/heptarch.github.io/drafts/kettle.md

 	</div>
 	</figure>

 A note on the catalogue, and on this very text: portions of both were drafted in conversation with a model, then cut, argued with, and overruled.
 The seam is deliberate. **Endemic** does not claim the machine is an artist.
-It claims something stranger — that it is a *place*, with its own weather and its own endemic life, and that the artists here are the first to have gone in and come back with field notes.
+It claims something stranger, namely, that it is a *place*, with its own weather and its own endemic life, and that the artists here are the first to have gone in and come back with field notes.

 *— Curatorial notes, Endemic*